 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-To explain the biggest risk factors in attracting ticks and getting Lyme disease, as well as explain how to best protect yourself, we spoke with infectious disease expert Alan Taege, MD.
+To explain the biggest risk factors in attracting ticks and getting Lyme disease, we spoke with emergency physician Christopher Bazzoli, MD, FAWM, DiMM.

-Ticks are small arachnids (eight legs, like spiders).
-They can be hard to spot because they’re small and favor making their home in grassy or wooded areas.
+Ticks are small arachnids (insects with eight legs, like spiders).
+They can be hard to spot because they’re small and favor making their home in grassy, overgrown and wooded areas.
 They’re also known to spread potentially dangerous diseases, like Lyme disease, via their bites.

-While there are several diseases that ticks can spread, Dr. Taege outlines these particular tick-borne diseases to be aware of and their symptoms.
+While there are several diseases that ticks can spread, Dr. Bazzoli outlines these particular tick-borne diseases to be aware of, plus their symptoms.

-There are several ways to protect yourself against ticks, tick bites and Lyme disease, according to Dr. Taege, with the biggest advantage being preventing tick bites in the first place.
+There are several ways to protect yourself against ticks, tick bites and Lyme disease, according to Dr. Bazzoli.
+The best move?
+Take steps to prevent tick bites in the first place.
+Here’s how.

-Sure, wearing long pants and long-sleeve shirts may not feel the most comfortable for a warm-weather hike, but it’s also the best way to keep ticks from getting on you at all.
-“Try to wear light colors since ticks can be small and are more easily spotted against brighter colors,” Dr. Taege recommends.
+Wearing long pants and long-sleeve shirts may not feel the most comfortable for a warm-weather hike, but it’s the best way to keep ticks from getting on you at all.
+“Try to wear light colors since ticks can be small and are more easily spotted against brighter colors,” recommends Dr. Bazzoli.

 He also suggests tucking your pant legs into your socks or shoes.
-“By tucking in those pants legs, you cut down on the chances of a tick being picked up from grass or lower bushed and crawling up your legs,” he says.
+“By tucking in those pants legs, you cut down on the chances of a tick being picked up from grass or lower bushes and crawling up your legs.”

-Dr. Taege has two recommendations when it comes to bug sprays to prevent ticks.
+Dr. Bazzoli has two recommendations when it comes to bug sprays to prevent ticks.

-“Between the permethrin and DEET sprays and the protective clothing,” Dr. Taege says, “you should have a very low risk of acquiring ticks and tick-borne diseases.”
+“Between the permethrin, DEET or picaridin sprays, and the protective clothing,” says Dr. Bazzoli, “you should have a very low risk of acquiring ticks and tick-borne diseases.”

-As careful as you might be in preventing ticks, sometimes they still sneak through your defenses and attach themselves to your skin.
-That’s why a full-body search, even with the help of a partner, is so important after outdoor excursions where you’re more at risk for ticks.
+As careful as you might be in preventing ticks, sometimes, they still sneak through your defenses and attach themselves to your skin.
+That’s why a full-body search every night after spending time outdoors — maybe even with the help of a partner — is so important after outdoor excursions where you’re more at risk for ticks.

 First, gently clean the area around the tick with rubbing alcohol on a cotton swab.
 Then, using fine-nosed tweezers, get as close as possible to the point at which the tick’s head is attached to your skin and gently — but firmly — remove the tick.

-Just don’t squeeze the body of the tick, Dr. Taege says.
-“If you squeeze the body of the tick, that can cause the tick to regurgitate bacteria into your body via the bite.”
+Just don’t squeeze the body of the tick, says Dr. Bazzoli: “If you squeeze the body of the tick, it can cause the tick to regurgitate bacteria into your body via the bite.”

 As for the old-school approach of trying to burn a tick off with a match or lit cigarette?
-Dr. Taege says that’s just not a good idea (for what should be obvious reasons).
+Dr. Bazzoli says that’s just not a good idea (for what should be obvious reasons).

 And, of course, you can always consult your healthcare provider, especially if you’re not sure when you might have picked up the tick.
 If you’ve caught it within a day, chances are you’re in the clear.
-But if it’s been longer, your doctor might recommend some antibiotics to prevent infection.
+But if it’s been longer, your doctor might recommend a dose of antibiotics to prevent infection.

-In some circumstances, particularly in parts of the country where Lyme disease is more prevalent, Dr. Taege says some healthcare providers will prescribe antibiotics even if there are no symptoms of Lyme disease.
+In some circumstances, particularly in parts of the country where Lyme disease is more prevalent, Dr. Bazzoli says some healthcare providers will prescribe antibiotics even if there aren’t symptoms of Lyme disease.

-“If you take an antibiotic within 72 hours of the bite, you can prevent Lyme disease,” Dr. Taege says.
-“So there is a prophylactic approach in high incident areas.”
+“If you take an antibiotic within 72 hours of the bite, you can prevent Lyme disease,” says Dr. Bazzoli.
+“So, there is a prophylactic approach in very high incident areas.”

 If you start showing the initial symptoms of Lyme disease, get treated as soon as possible.
-Left untreated, Lyme disease could result in more serious health issues.
+Lyme disease could result in more serious and sometimes permanent health issues.

-“Left untreated, Lyme disease can cause arthritis, usually in only one or two joints,” Dr. Taege says, noting the knee joint is most common.
-“It can also cause Bell’s Palsy, nerve inflammation and even meningitis.”
+“Left untreated, Lyme disease can cause arthritis, usually in only one or two joints,” says Dr. Bazzoli, noting the knee joint is most common.
+“It can also cause Bell’s palsy, nerve inflammation and even meningitis.”

-Even if you find a tick and successfully remove it within a day or so, he says it’s not a bad idea to follow up with your healthcare provider, particularly if you live in an area where Lyme disease is more common.
+Even if you find a tick and successfully remove it within a day or so, he says it’s not a bad idea to follow up with your healthcare provider.
+That’s especially important if you live in, or have visited, an area where Lyme disease is more common.